shinesolutions/tgrs/README.md

 1. Start the stub REST server:

-    yarn startStub
+        yarn workspace server startRestStub

-2. Either:
+2. Then either:

     - Start the GraphQl server inside an Express instance:

-      1. Run `yarn start`
+      1. Run `yarn workspace server start`
       2. Go to the [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/)
          at http://localhost:4000, or point GraphiQL at that URL

     or,

     - Start the GraphQL server inside a local instance of API Gateway:

-      1. Run `yarn build`
+      1. Run `yarn workspace server build`
+      2. Go to `packages/server`
-      2. Run `sam local start-api`
+      3. Run `sam local start-api`
-      3. Go to the GraphQL Playground at http://localhost:3000, or point GraphiQL at that URL
+      4. Go to the GraphQL Playground at http://localhost:3000, or point GraphiQL at that URL

 3. Configure either Playground or GraphiQL to include an `Authorization`